vtnick/odbToMat/README.md

 Versions of Abaqus and MATLAB:
 ====================
 Developed using Abaqus 6-13-1 and MATLAB R2013a.
+Build scripts extract API according to version of Abaqus installed.

 Test Cases:
 ===========